OpenThePaths2026

 Affinity Groups

-Affinity groups are role-based working sessions that focus on concrete outputs: workflow sketches, coordination asks, and next actions.
+Affinity groups are working sessions that focus on concrete outputs: workflow sketches, coordination asks, and next actions.
 These sessions are listed here exactly as scheduled (times and rooms), with brief purpose statements.

-Data-informed strategies with OS-CONNECT (2:30–4:00) — Zillow Commons
+Data-informed strategies with OS-CONNECT (2:30–4:00) — Bezos Seminar (Ground floor)

 Purpose

-Funding the Transformation: Coalition Alignment and Sustainability Affinity Group (2:30–4:00) — Madrona Seminar (Gates 371, cap 42 + instructor)
+Funding the NonDriver Transformation: Coalition Alignment and Sustainability Affinity Group (2:30–4:00) — Zillow Commons

 Purpose